Introduction to Bacon & the Art of Living

 “The Gatton and Asia despatched boats with 8 people in each to assist the Colebrook’s crew with the pumping of water.
 These men raced to her aid while her company ensign was flying upside down, a signal of distress.
 The men dropped a weighted sail off the bows when the hole in the hull became inaccessible due to the flooding.
 It was hauled under the hull where it was secured over the hole, slowing the ingress of water down.
 They attempted to push the guns overboard to lighten her load, but these were already submerged and the plan was abandoned.”

 “Her companion ships followed her across the bay.
 Captain Morris sent the second and third officer up the mast to look for a sandy beach to run the ship onto.
+In the distance, they identified a small, secluded beach almost directly ahead and would later learn that it was called Kogel Bay.
 The water from False Bay continued to claim the Colebrook.
 As she was approaching the beach there were already 14 feet of water in her hold.
 Her bow was so low that she was sipping water through the hawse holes.
 These were small cylindrical holes cut through the bows of a ship on each side of the stem.
 It was used to pass cables through to be drawn into, or let out of the vessel.
 The situation was desperate!”

 Kogel Bay, 2019.
 Minette, Luan, Tristan, Eben.
 Photos by Eben